openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 If you have a `.cwa.part` file while not currently downloading data, it could be that the data transfer might have been interrupted or failed.
 Retry the download in *OmGui*.
 If this fails, check the *Log* window (opened via the *View* menu), to see if there are any messages.
 A download could fail, for example, if the USB connection was interrupted, or because of filling the workspace disk drive capacity or quota.
 If the problem persists, locate the device's drive (e.g. *File Explorer* / *This PC* / identify and open the device's drive), and directly copy the `CWA-DATA.CWA` data file to your working folder.

 If you have a `.cwa.part` file, but no longer have the original data on a device, you can rename a `.cwa.part` file to `.cwa`, and the data from an interrupted download will be indistinguishable from a recording that was interrupted prematurely.

+### `.cwa` File Diagnostics

+To examine the metadata from a `.cwa` file:

+1. In your browser, visit the page: [AX Diagnostics](https://config.openmovement.dev/#diagnostics&nolog&noconfigure&title=AX+Diagnostics)
+2. Click: *File Diagnostics*.
+3. Select your `.cwa` file and press *Open* to generate the diagnostic report.
+4. Click: *Download Report* to save a copy of the diagnostics report.

 ## Installation